 At closing, the issuer purchased a pool of auto loan receivables (see chart 4).
-The loan receivables are discounted at a fixed rate of interest 7.2293%, so the interest available to the issuer is reduced, leaving no excess spread in the transaction.
+The loan receivables are discounted at a fixed rate of interest (8% at closing), so the interest available to the issuer is reduced, leaving no excess spread in the transaction.
 Therefore, the discount rate is equal to the sum of:

-- The weighted-average fixed rate due to the swap counterparty under the terms of the swaps on the class A and class B notes: - The fixed interest rate on the subordinated loan; - · The amount due to the interest compensation rate; and - · Administrative expenses and a servicing fee.
+- · The weighted-average fixed rate due to the swap counterparty under the terms of the swaps on the senior and junior instruments; - The fixed interest rate on the subordinated loan; - The amount due to the interest compensation rate; - The buffer rate; and - · Administrative expenses and a servicing fee.

+Chart 4

-Chart 4 Transaction structure
+Transaction structure